vuestorefront/storefront-api/README.md

 ## Contributing

-If you like the idea behind Vue Storefront and want to become a contributor, do not hesitate and check our [list of active issues](https://github.com/DivanteLtd/storefront-api/issues) or contact us directly via contributors@vuestorefront.io.
+If you like the idea behind Vue Storefront and want to become a contributor, do not hesitate and check our [list of the issues](https://github.com/DivanteLtd/storefront-api/issues) or contact us directly via contributors@vuestorefront.io.

 If you have discovered a bug, or have a feature suggestion, feel free to create an issue on Github.